How The Launch if Clickfunnels 2.0 Changes Things

 While this review has been about Clickfunnels as a tool, there’s also a fantastic affiliate program associated with it.
 These are the benefits:

-There are a lot of products you can promote to entice people into signing up for Clickfunnels.
+There are a lot of products in the affiliate back-office that you can promote to entice people into signing up for Clickfunnels.

 If you want to learn more about the affiliate program and why I decided to promote it myself, check out this post.